-As a general rule, data processors should only use personal data in ways commensurate with the stated purposes for which the data was collected, for example when necessary to provide the service or product that was requested by the individual.
-Moreover, data collectors and processors should follow a "limitation" or "minimization" criterion, according to which they should make a reasonable effort to ensure that the personal data handled correspond to the minimum required for the stated purpose.
+As a general rule, Data Processors should only use Personal Data in ways commensurate with the stated purposes for its collection; for example when necessary to provide the service or product that was requested by the individual.
+Moreover, Data collectors and Processors should follow a "limitation" or "minimization" criterion, according to which they should make a reasonable effort to ensure that the Personal Data handled correspond to the minimum required for the stated purpose.
 In some legal systems the concept of "proportionality" is used to refer generally to the balancing of competing values.
 Proportionality requires decision-makers to evaluate whether a measure has gone beyond what is required to attain a legitimate goal and whether its claimed benefits will exceed the anticipated costs.